lommaks777/alena/.qoder/repowiki/en/content/Frontend Architecture/Strategy Map.md

 - [strategy-map.html](file://strategy-map.html#L4-L44)

 ## Purpose as Personalized Coaching Deliverable Preview
-The strategy map page functions as a preview of the personalized coaching deliverable that clients receive during their 30-minute consultation session.
+The strategy map page functions as a preview of the personalized coaching deliverable that clients receive during their 30-minute meeting.
 As explicitly stated in the page content, it represents "an example document you will receive in a 30-minute meeting" – a personalized adaptation roadmap with specific steps and timelines tailored to the individual's circumstances.

 This preview serves multiple purposes in the coaching funnel:
 - It demonstrates the value proposition of the coaching service by showing tangible outcomes
 - It establishes credibility by presenting a structured, professional framework for adaptation
 - It manages client expectations by illustrating the comprehensive nature of the personalized deliverable
-- It creates anticipation for the personalized session where the client will receive their own customized version
+- It creates anticipation for the personalized meeting where the client will receive their own customized version

-The page content emphasizes that during the actual session, the coach will help create a personal map with "specific steps for your situation," "timelines and priorities," "resources and contacts," and "an action plan for the coming months."
+The page content emphasizes that during the actual meeting, the coach will help create a personal map with "specific steps for your situation," "timelines and priorities," "resources and contacts," and "an action plan for the coming months."
 This positions the static preview as merely a template that will be customized based on the client's unique needs and circumstances.

 **Section sources**
 - [strategy-map.html](file://strategy-map.html#L20-L35)